 - excellence in the delivery of interactive and engaging course content

 - excellence in the formation of academic community

-- excellence in pioneering new approaches to the use of technology in online teaching
+- excellence in pioneering new approaches to the use of technology in online teaching and learning

 - Applicant must be University of Alabama faculty

 - Proposal must be for the improvement, enhancement, development of an online course that is either part of an existing online degree program, or that fulfills core curriculum requirements for a degree program.

 - Proposed projects should aim for direct impact on student learning, student engagement, exploratory use of technology, and/or fostering of academic community.

 - Proposals will include a timetable for development and pilot of proposed innovation project, including a robust schedule for meeting and consultation with the Innovation Team, projected over the course of development and pilot semesters.

-- Individual proposals will include a letter of support from department committing awardee(s) time to work on project.
+- Proposals will include a letter of support from department committing awardee(s) time to work on project.

 - Development phase must begin within two terms of selection.